 £1000 for research into educational development practices.
 Up to a maximum of five grants will be awarded, one of which will be reserved for a ‘developing researcher’ (with limited track record in pedagogic research), in order to encourage capacity-building.
 All proposals should involve collaboration either within or beyond the institution.

-Applications are now open for the 2023 grants.
-The closing date for applications is 12.00 noon on Monday 27th February 2023.
-Applicants will be notified of the results in April 2023 and projects should be completed by August 2024.
+Applications for the 2024 grants are now open.
+The closing date for applications is 12.00 noon on Monday 26th February 2024.
+Applicants will be notified of the results in April 2024 and projects should be completed by August 2025.

 The small grants are to support evaluation or research (including action research) into educational development practice.
 Projects should either lead directly to improvements in educational development practice or increase our understanding of educational development in higher education.